 Amsterdam’s Chinatown borders the Red Light District on Zeedijk street.
 As is usually the case in cities worldwide, Chinatown is one of the cheapest areas to eat in Amsterdam.
 We used to occasionally sit down for Peking duck over steamed rice when we lived nearby as it was a great deal.

 The Dutch pride themselves on being open and tolerant, and many believe ‘De Wallen’ is a testament to this.
-And indeed, the area is relatively safe as its regularly policed (though you should obviously take precautions for pickpockets, especially if your heavily under the influence of drugs or alcohol).
+The area is relatively safe as it’s regularly policed.
+Though you should obviously take precautions for pickpockets, especially if you’re heavily under the influence of drugs or alcohol.
 Many argue that it’s better for the girls to be behind windows than on the streets, but others argue that Amsterdam’s open policy on sex trading only makes human trafficking easier.
 The reality is somewhere in between, prostitution and human trafficking exist everywhere and the United States arguably wastes a lot of resources to fight something that the government only pushes underground, into even more sinister terrain.

 These photos were taken on a tripod in September, 2014, with our modest Canon Powershot camera with the lens opened wide and the shutter speed set to super slow, without flash, to capture as much natural light as possible.
 We found Amsterdam’s Red Light District to be a fantastic place to take night time photos.
 Just remember, unless you want to get smacked, don’t photograph the girls!